Fbullman/Final_Ski_Resort/README.md

 Lastly, to expand on possible analysis opportunities, the team began to pull review data on each of the ski resorts.
 Websites such as TripAdvisor and
 Yelp were identified as possible sources of data.
 Warren developed a web scraping code to pull review data from TripAdvisor.
 Fabiana identified a previously data scrape of OnTheSnow.com, a website dedicated to planning ski trips.
 James worked to enter data from Yelp for each resort needed.
-As the site does not allow for scraping, the data was manually compiled.

-Furhter opportunties for review data include Google Reviews which offers an API to pull data.
-By Friday, James will have worked to compile and upload the Google Review Data.

 ### Description of the Analysis Phase